“Little doses of intention, focus and agility keep the professional “together”

 I wish you all the best.

-Written by OYEYEMI ADERIBIGBE is a Senior Associate at Templars.
+OYEYEMI ADERIBIGBE is a Senior Associate at Templars.
 She is also the current Vice-Chairman of the Young Lawyers’ Forum of the Nigerian Bar Association -Section on Business Law and the Young Lawyers’ Committee Liaison Officer of the African Regional Forum of the International Bar Association.